Table of Contents

 Space for Mindfulness Rooms

-Process such as walkthroughs and Week at a Glance for administrators to monitor continued implementation of mindfulness strategies in classrooms
+Process such as walkthroughs for administrators to monitor continued implementation of mindfulness strategies in classrooms

 Social-Emotional Learning Curriculum